Midge Ure (Ultravox) Acoustic Duo (seated show)

-Haddad was a vocalist in the psychedelic rock band the San Diego Beat Organization (the SDBO), which was nominated as Best New Band at the San Diego Music Awards.
-After the group disbanded, Haddad ventured into performing her own solo material on piano.
+Haddad began performing as a vocalist in the psychedelic rock band the San Diego Beat Organization (the SDBO), which was nominated as Best New Band at the San Diego Music Awards.
+After the group disbanded, Haddad ventured into writing and performing her own solo material on piano.
 She has since been honored with nominations at the 2007, 2009, and 2011 San Diego Music Awards as Best Acoustic Act in San Diego, and in 2013 as Best Singer-Songwriter.
-Her latest release, Stories from Atlantis, took home Best Pop Album at the 2018 San Diego Music Awards.
+Her latest release, Stories from Atlantis, was the winner of Best Pop Album at the 2018 San Diego Music Awards.

 Haddad also has composed the music for several short films and for a theater production of Annie Baker’s Circle Mirror Transformation, and has voiced commercial jingles.
 In 2019, she won Best Musical Score from the 48-Hour Film Project – San Diego for music she composed for state of flux’s short film Shadow ± Light.
 Also in 2019, the music video created by KIND FILMS for her song “Jdita” won Best Music Video at the 2019 San Diego Film Festival.